 But digging into these things so we can design natural conversations with our customers is exactly what we’re doing.
-And hopefully that’s why you’re reading–because you’ve got experience as a voice designer, narrative writer, or conversational designer … maybe at a voice software company or video game studio … and you’re curious about what it’d be like to develop the character and conversation of Capital One’s conversational messaging products.
+And hopefully that’s why you’re reading–because you’ve got experience as a voice designer, narrative writer, or conversation designer … maybe at a voice software company or video game studio … and you’re curious about what it’d be like to develop the character and conversation of Capital One’s conversational messaging products.
 Which reach millions of people every day.

 So here are a few things you can expect to do each week:

-- Create a voice that aligns with our Brand, but also fits for different kinds of customers.
+- Create a voice that aligns with our company values, but also fits for different kinds of customers.
 Designing natural, helpful, and personalized conversations that people want to have with us requires knowing who we’re talking to, and knowing who WE are, too.
 You’ll be a content designer on our core AI Design team, which means you’ll play a critical role in maintaining and evolving the voice and character of our messaging products.

-- Co-create content with copywriters, legal, PR, and other communications partners.
+- Co-create content with product partners, legal, PR, and other communications partners.
 Together, you’re designing the entire ecosystem of content for our messaging products and conversational interfaces, so it’s super crucial that you’re a collaborative, inclusive person who can comfortably transition between strategic planning to detailed execution–from discussing character design conceptually, to tactically choosing words that deliver the right message, in the right way.

 - Translate functional use cases into conversational use cases.
 For example, because we’re an Agile team, we may define a functional use case called “Customer can pay bill.”
 You’ll go deep to include the nuanced statements customers make when encountering this use case, like “When is my bill due?” or “How much do I owe?”
 That way, you’ll be leading the design of a master conversational architecture our entire company can lean on–one that includes context specific to each functional use case.
 And that context makes the difference between a robotic interaction, and something truly memorable our customers love.